EVIDENCE-BASED PRACTICE

 In therapy, clients become aware of the ways in which their thoughts influence their feelings, and they learn how to notice, interrupt, and correct thought patterns that are distorted or unhelpful.

-Similarly, clients learn how maladaptive behavior patterns can develop over time, and they develop skills to interrupt these patterns and act in new and different ways.
+Similarly, clients learn how maladaptive behaviour patterns can develop over time, and they develop skills to interrupt these patterns and act in new and different ways.

 CBT has been shown over decades of research to be an effective treatment for a range of conditions, including anxiety disorders, depression, and chronic pain.